8) What to Consider Before Homesteading in the Suburbs With Animals.

 There are some other considerations I mention later.

-Why WOULD you want to keep animals in your suburban homestead?
+want to keep animals in your suburban homestead?

 I can think of way more pros for having animals in your suburban homestead.
 For one, you are connected to nature and they are so entertaining!
 Hubby and I used to keep 4 chickens in one property we lived in, in England.
 Four were plenty for our fairly large garden.
 They each had individual personalities and the two different breeds had differing traits too.
 When we moved to Wales, we rehomed them at a wonderful sanctuary.